Wiki · Person · Last reviewed June 23, 2026

 Amba Kak

-Amba Kak is a technology policy expert and co-executive director of the AI Now Institute.
-Her work connects AI governance to privacy, biometric surveillance, competition, public-interest regulation, labor, infrastructure, and the concentration of power in a small number of technology firms.
+Amba Kak is a public-interest technology policy strategist and co-executive director of the AI Now Institute.
+Her work defines AI governance as a question of power: data extraction, compute and cloud control, biometric surveillance, labor, competition, privacy law, and who has authority to refuse or constrain deployment.

 Snapshot